• Skip to primary navigation

 It is very easy to grow yarrow from seed.
 The seeds are tiny and light, and as small as little flecks of ground pepper.

-• We plant the yarrow in cell trays, because they were started indoors in winter.
+- We plant the yarrow in cell trays, because the seeds are started indoors in winter.

 How long Does It Take To Grow Yarrow From Seed?